chmouel/kss/README.md

 ## Install

 You just make sure you have >python3.6, fzf and kubctl.
-Just download the [script](https://raw.githubusercontent.com/chmouel/kss/master/kss) directly into your path.
+You then can download the [script](https://raw.githubusercontent.com/chmouel/kss/master/kss) and put directly into your filesystem path or checkout this GIT repo and link the binary into your path so you can have the updates.
 I may do a [krew](https://github.com/kubernetes-sigs/krew) plugin if this get popular enough.

 With zsh you can install the [_kss](./_kss) completionfile  to your [fpath](https://unix.stackexchange.com/a/33898).